-(a) Water System

-Connection to public water.
-When necessary to meet the lot size requirements of Section 5.4(a) or to comply with the utility requirements as specified in Section 5.1.1 of these regulations, every subdivision shall connect to an existing public water supply system capable of providing both domestic water use and fire protection.
+- (a)Water System and Fire Protection - 1.
+Subdivisions with Density Greater than 2 Units per Acre.
+Every subdivision with lot density greater than 2 units per acre shall connect to an existing public water supply system capable of providing both domestic water use and fire protection when the existing system borders the subdivision, or the system is within one half mile of the subject property and the utility has submitted a statement that they are willing and able to provide service. - 2.
+Subdivisions with Density of Less than or Equal to 2 Units per Acre.
+Every subdivision with lot density less than or equal to 2 units per acre shall connect to an existing public water supply system capable of providing both domestic water use and fire protection when the existing system borders the subdivision, and the utility has submitted a statement that they are willing and able to provide service. - Connection to public water.
+When necessary to meet the lot size requirements of Section 5.4(a) or to comply with the utility requirements as specified in Section 5.1.1 of these regulations, every subdivision shall connect to an existing public water supply system capable of providing both domestic water use and fire protection. - 2.
+Fire protection.
+Where public water service exists, or is installed, fire protection shall be provided for all proposed lots less than 40,000 SF.

-(b) Fire protection

-1. Where public water service exists, or is installed, fire protection shall be provided for all proposed lots less than 40,000 SF.
 The water supply volumes and pressures shall be sufficient to serve the subdivision.
 The Design Engineer shall submit a written report and calculations that include recent flow rate tests of the existing water system that verify the adequacy of the fire protection being provided.
 A letter must be submitted from the local fire protection authority, indicating that the proposed volumes and pressures are sufficient.
-If adequate fire flows do not exist and cannot be provided, the minimum lot size must be increased as though public water is not being provided as per Section 5.4(a), or building setbacks/spacing must be increased to comply with the current ISO Fire Suppression Rating Schedule.

-- 2. The following standards shall apply to the fire protection system: - Fire hydrants shall be spaced no more than 500 feet apart along each street; - A fire hydrant shall be located within 500 feet of all proposed lots; - A fire hydrant shall be provided within 100 feet of where all new roads intersect with existing county roads; - All fire hydrants shall have a minimum barrel size of 5 inches; - The water system shall meet all requirements of the current ISO Fire Suppression Rating Schedule Paragraph 340, 614 and 620.A to obtain full credit.
+If adequate fire flows do not exist and cannot be provided, the minimum lot size must be increased as though public water is not being provided as per Section 5.4(a), or building setbacks/spacing must be increased to comply with the current ISO Fire Suppression Rating Schedule. - 3.
+The following standards shall apply to the fire protection system: - Fire hydrants shall be spaced no more than 500 feet apart along each street; - A fire hydrant shall be located within 500 feet of all proposed lots; - A fire hydrant shall be provided within 100 feet of where all new roads intersect with existing county roads; - All fire hydrants shall have a minimum barrel size of 5 inches;

+• The water system shall meet all requirements of the current ISO Fire Suppression Rating Schedule Paragraph 340, 614 and 620.A to obtain full credit.

-(c) Sanitary Sewer System
+(c) Sanitary Sewer System.